exo-archives/aio/server/common/src/main/common/EXO-AIO-README.txt

  What's new?
 =============

-All In One 1.6.3 contains the following improvements:
+All In One 1.6.4 contains the following improvements:
+    * DMS 2.5.5
+    * WCM 1.2.4

 ===========================